-If the Admission Number is exceeded within criterion (b), (c), (d) or (e) all places within that year group will be allocated at random in the priority order listed above.
+If the Admission Number is exceeded within criterion (b), (c), or (d) places within that criterion will be allocated at random in the priority order listed above.
 The random allocation will be generated electronically using www.randomizer.org/form.htm and will be verified by an independent observer to guarantee fairness.
+If the Admission Number is exceeded within criterion (e,) priority will be given to children who live closest to the Academy, as measured from the centre of their home address to the address point of the school.
+In the case where the distances from home address to school address point are the same (for example, multiple applications for the same shared dwelling occurs i.e. flats), a randomiser will be used to decide the priority in which pupils are selected.
+The random allocation process will be subject to independent verification.